Cyber-Jellyfish/UnityTerminal/readme.md

 The Windows Command Prompt Script contains methods that allow you to open a Command Prompt (CMD) or Powershell window from within Unity.

-To open a Command Prompt window you can navigate to "System/Command Prompt" and select one of the CMD instance you wish to open.<br/>
+To open a Command Prompt window you can navigate to "System/Command Prompt" and select one of the CMD instances you wish to open.<br/>
 Alternatively you can open a CMD instance with the "ctrl+shift+l" (standard instance) or "ctrl+alt+l" (admin instance) keyboard shortcuts.